NirbhikKumawat/GoChess/README.md

-# GoChess ♟️
+# Knightmare ♟️

 A blazingly fast, from-scratch chess engine written entirely in Go.

-**GoChess** is built on a highly optimized 64-bit **Bitboard** architecture.
+**Knightmare** is built on a highly optimized 64-bit **Bitboard** architecture.
 It is designed for maximum node throughput and strict mathematical accuracy, clocking in at over **5.5 Million Nodes Per Second (NPS)** on a single thread during move generation and legality verification.

+## 🧠 Artificial Intelligence & Search

+The engine (dubbed "Knightmare") features a custom-built, classical AI search stack capable of deep calculation and real-time time management:

+* **Alpha-Beta Pruning:** The core search utilizes Minimax with Alpha-Beta cutoffs to exponentially reduce the size of the game tree.
+* **Iterative Deepening:** Searches progressively deeper layer-by-layer, allowing the engine to flawlessly manage the clock and return the best possible move the millisecond time runs out.
+* **Transposition Tables (TT):** Powered by custom Incremental Zobrist Hashing, the engine memorizes previously evaluated positions and exact hash moves to instantly prune massive branches of the search tree.
+* **Quiescence Search:** Dynamically extends the search depth for capture sequences to ensure tactical stability and completely eliminate the "Horizon Effect" (blundering pieces at the end of a fixed depth).
+* **Advanced Move Ordering:** Implements MVV-LVA (Most Valuable Victim - Least Valuable Attacker) alongside TT Hash Move prioritization to search the strongest moves first, maximizing Alpha-Beta efficiency.
+* **Static Evaluation:** Understands positional advantages using Piece-Square Tables (PSTs) and standard material weighting.

 ## ⚡ Performance: The Perft Benchmark